Our Experience of Baby/Toddler Floor Beds

 How do you stop her climbing on her bedroom furniture/playing with sockets/otherwise endangering herself in the middle of the night?

 The same way we would have done if we'd waited a year and taken the side off her cot at the standard time: most of the furniture in her room is toddler-height; the one high surface (her wardrobe) is not next to anything she could climb onto; there are minimal hard angles and no accessible glass.
-We get asked about sockets a lot so I'm going to take a moment to clarify that UK sockets have been designed to be child-safe; in fact, UK sockets are safer WITHOUT SOCKET COVERS - we have taught Matilda that they are not for playing with but that's just an extra precaution.
+We get asked about sockets a lot so I'm going to take a moment to clarify that UK sockets have been designed to be child-safe; in fact, UK sockets are safer WITHOUT SOCKET COVERS - we have taught MM that they are not for playing with but that's just an extra precaution.
 So, basically: toddler-proof the room.

 I could (and probably, at some point, will) write at length about how important I think it is for a child's room to be treated as THE CHILD'S ROOM, not just a convenient place to store nappies, vests and sleeping infants.
 Their room should be somewhere they can play safely, unsupervised and - as far as the layout of your home allows - as often as they choose.